atlanticwave-sdx/pce/README.md

 ## Using PCE

-PCE's API is still evolving, but in general the usage is like this:
+PCE's API is still evolving.
+With that caveat, and omitting some details, the general usage is like this:

 ```python
 from sdx.pce.load_balancing.te_solver import TESolver